4 Physicians Revisited: Dr. C & the Impact of a Sabbatical

 What about the 1-year deferral?
 Shouldn’t that have the most damaging effect, since the lost wages would rob her of so many years of compounding?
 It would if we assumed that she had a $160,000 spending habit and earned nothing during that deferral year.
 Of course, most new college grads are not spending like a doctor who brings home $300,000.
 Most likely, she was still living like a college student, and finding a way to make ends meet while enjoying her year off.

 For the sake of this comparison, I’m assuming her year off in her early twenties was a break-even year.
 No savings, no debt, just a year of coasting, most likely with at least a part-time job.
-Therefore, FI is delayed by exactly a year, and she will always be one year behind where she would have been if she had not taken a extra year before starting down the path towards being a physician.
+Therefore, FI is delayed by exactly one year, and she will always be one year behind where she would have been if she had not hit the brakes for a year before starting down the path towards becoming a physician.

 In essence, future Dr. C borrowed one year from retirement and used it early in life.
 During deferral, she has youth and health on her side, but very little money.
 Foregoing deferral, she will be able to retire a year earlier, but won’t have youth, and may not have the health she enjoyed in her twenties.
 She will have plenty of money, though!

 Having looked at the numbers, does a sabbatical appeal to you?
 Would you take a mid-career sabbatical over a deferral year?
-Or do you share my pedal to the metal mindset?
 Sound off in the comments section below.